JiaoLaboratory/CRAQ/README.md

 ## CRAQ running
 ### "craq" is implemented for assembly validation
 CRAQ integrates the reads-mapping status (reads coverage & clipping signals) of NGS short-reads and SMS long-reads to detect types of assembly errors and heterozygous variants.
-The program requires an assembly in FASTA(.fa) format, and two fastq(.fq)/fasta(.fa) files representing NGS and SMS sequencing data as input.
+The program requires an assembly in FASTA(.fa) format, and two (at least one) fastq(.fq)/fasta(.fa) files representing NGS and SMS sequencing data as input.
 Alternatively, users can map the reads to the assembly in advance and provide two sorted and indexed alignment files (sort.bam & sort.bam.bai) instead, which are highly recommended.

 By default, Minimap2 ‘–ax sr’ and  ‘–ax map-hifi’(‘map-hifi’ for PacBio HiFi,‘map-pb’ for PacBio CLR, ‘map-ont’ for ONT library) options were used for genomic short illumina and long HiFi mapping, respectively.